 The PCP may obtain this information from member enrollment data.
-Further, the PCP should receive information regarding hospital admissions within 24 hours or one business day when an admission occurs on a weekend from the facility, member or the Plan.
+Further, the PCP should receive information regarding hospital admissions within 24 hours or one business day when an admission occurs on a weekend from the facility, member or health plan.